Practice Area

 Is self-defense a complete defense to a homicide charge?

-Yes, under Wis.
-Stat. § 939.48, if the defendant reasonably believed deadly force was necessary to prevent imminent death or great bodily harm.
+Yes, under § 939.48, if the defendant reasonably believed deadly force was necessary to prevent imminent death or great bodily harm.
 Wisconsin also recognizes a castle-doctrine presumption of reasonableness for force used in a home, motor vehicle, or place of business.
 If the belief was actual but unreasonable, imperfect self-defense, the charge reduces rather than resulting in acquittal.

 Can a drug-overdose death be prosecuted as homicide?